nextleap-project/countermitm/README.md

 # countermitm
-thoughts, plans on countering mitm-attacks on autocrypt and other messaging systems
+thoughts, plans on countering mitm-attacks on Autocrypt and other messaging systems

 ## Building the pdfs